-A population is the entire group that the researcher wants to draw conclusions about.
-A sample is the specific group that the researcher will collect data from.
+A population is an entire group that the researcher wants to draw conclusions about.
+A sample is a specific group that the researcher will collect data from.
+Sampling is the process of selecting individuals to form a sample that will estimate the characteristics of the whole population.
 The size of the sample is always less than the total size of the population.

-- I. PROBABILITY SAMPLING (REPRESENTATIVE): a type of sampling where all of the participants of the population have an equal chance (probability) of being selected in the sample.
-Probability sampling includes random sampling, systematic sampling, stratified random sampling, and cluster sampling. - 1.
-Random sampling: the key to random sampling is that each unit in the population has an equal probability of being selected in the sample.
+I. PROBABILITY SAMPLING (REPRESENTATIVE): a type of sampling where all of the participants of the population have an equal chance (probability) of being selected in the sample.
+Probability sampling includes random sampling, systematic sampling, stratified random sampling, and cluster sampling.

+1. Random sampling: the key to random sampling is that each unit in the population has an equal probability of being selected in the sample.
 Using random sampling protects against bias being introduced in the sampling process, and hence, it helps in obtaining a representative sample.
 Example: Researcher goes to an English school and randomly selects 60 participants to take part in a study.

+process, and hence, it helps in obtaining a representative sample.
+Example: Researcher goes to an English school and randomly selects 60 participants to take part in a study.
 2. Systematic sampling is similar to random sampling, but it is usually slightly easier to conduct.
-Every member of the population is listed with a number, but instead of randomly selecting participants, individuals are chosen according to some systematic rule - e.g. every fourth unit/student, etc.
+Every member of the population is listed with a number, but instead of randomly selecting participants, individuals are chosen according to